-- Chocolate Chips– I use it for the eyes, if you don’t have it, you can make a dot with your melted chocolate as well.
+- Chocolate Chips– They are needed if you’ll make a Halloween mummy design.
+I use it for the eyes, if you don’t have it, you can make a dot with your melted chocolate as well.

 I use wooden popsicle sticks.

-First, wash the apples and dry well.
-Cut the apples into ½ inch thick slices.
-It makes almost 4-5 big, 2 small slices out of 1 medium-large apple.
+First I wash the apples and dry them well.
+Then I cut the apples into 0.5 to 0.6inch (1.25-1.50 cm) thick slices.
+It makes almost 4 to 5 large and 2 small slices out of 1 medium-large apple.

-Make a small slit to the bottom of the slices so you can insert the wooden stick easily.
+Next, I make a small slit to the bottom of the slices so I can insert the wooden stick easily.

-Then melt the chocolate over bain-marie.
-Fill a medium saucepan that is large enough to hold a heatproof bowl.
-Fill the saucepan with almost 1,2 to 2 inches (3-5cm) of water and place it over med-high heat and bring it to a simmer.
+Then I melt chocolate over bain-marie; I fill a medium saucepan that is large enough to hold a heat safe bowl and fill the saucepan with almost 1,2 to 2 inches (3-5cm) of water.
+I place it over med-high heat and bring it to a simmer.

-Dip the apples into chocolate.
-Chocolate can reach the meeting point of apples and sticks; so the chocolate will also work as a glue.
+I dip the apples into chocolate.
+Chocolate reaches the meeting point of apples and sticks; this way the chocolate works as a glue.

-While the chocolate is setting, melt the white chocolate over a bain-marie.
+While the chocolate is setting, I melt the white chocolate over a bain-marie.

 Other Apple Recipes You May Enjoy!